• Skip to primary navigation

 Description

 Easy plantain waffles made with ripe plantains and cassava flour.
-Paleo, Vegan and allergy friendly.
+Gluten free, paleo and vegan friendly.

 Ingredients